krod2016/SocialMediaAPI/README.md

 THEN I am able to successfully create, update, and delete users and thoughts in my database WHEN I test API POST and DELETE routes in Insomnia THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## Social Media API

+# Links
+* GitHub:
+* Video Walk-through:

+# Description
+This social media API has been created for users to track their friend list.
+This app also allows the users to add and delete reactions to thoughts on a page.
+--insert screenshot here--
+Here is a screenshot from the app Insomnia showing how the different routes work for the users.

+# Technologies Used
+* Insomnia
+* JavaScript
+* Mongoose
+* MongoDB
+* NoSQL
+* Node.js
+* Express

+# Installation
+* I downloaded the necessary technologies to start up this app.
+* Then, I created the folders and files to hold all the information.

+# Process
+* First, I created the server to hold the webpage information.
+* Then, I created different routes using the CRUD method.
+* After testing was completed, and successful, I entered 'npm start' in to the terminal to deploy the page.

+# Credits
+Made by: Katrina Rodriguez